Ali

 fuels, solve the friction, galling, and severe wear problems

-occurs upon addition of the boron compounds or boric acid of the
+that occurs upon addition of the boron compounds or boric acid

-invention to low-sulfur fuels results in lower wear in fuel pumps
+of the invention to low-sulfur fuels results in lower wear in

-and injector systems.
-The replacement of sulfur in fuels with
+fuel pumps and injector systems.
+The replacement of sulfur in

-inventive approach should stimulate increased use of sulfur-free
+in use.
+The inventive approach should stimulate increased use of

-diesel and gasoline fuels.
-Easy adaptation by industry is
+sulfur-free diesel and gasoline fuels.
+Easy adaptation by

-possible, since the additives are easily and cheaply obtained and
+industry is possible, since the additives are easily and cheaply

-can be mixed directly with fuels without the necessity for any
+obtained and can be mixed directly with fuels without the

-intervening chemical synthesis, or the use of other ingredients of
+necessity for any intervening chemical synthesis, or the use of

 Demonstration of the application and use of these additives in